Fiancé of Katelyn Markham arrested for her murder, prosecutor says

 Sometime before Palmerton’s arrest, investigators executed two search warrants on separate properties, the prosecutor confirmed.

 One property is where Palmerton lived in 2011, a house on Ann Court in Fairfield.
-The other property is where Markham’s fiancé at the time, John Carter, lived.
+The other property is where Carter previously lived.

 Green also claims Palmerton has connections to Michael Strouse.
 He provided a photo showing the two together at a festival.